openvinotoolkit/openvino_notebooks/notebooks/245-depth-estimation-videpth/README.md

 1. Import required packages and install the PyTorch deep learning library associated with image models (`timm v.0.6.12`).
 2. Download an appropriate depth predictor from the [VI-Depth repository](https://github.com/isl-org/VI-Depth/).
 3. Get the appropriate predictor model corresponding to the above _depth_ (a `PyTorch` model callable).
-4. Download images and their depth maps from the [dev branch of a fork](https://github.com/pronoym99/openvino_notebooks/tree/dev) for dummy input creation.
+4. Download images and their depth maps for dummy input creation.
 5. Convert and transform the models to the [OpenVINO IR](https://docs.openvino.ai/latest/openvino_ir.html) representation for inference using the dummy inputs from 4.
-6. Download another set of images from the repo used in step 4. and finally run the models against them.
+6. Download another set of images similar to the one used in step 4. and finally run the models against them.

 ## Installation Instructions